-Practices: All athletes who make a school team are expected to attend ALL practices scheduled by the coach.
-Practices must adhere to the CIF maximum hours of participation..
+Practices: All athletes who make a school team are expected to attend all practices scheduled by the coach.
+CIF/NCS practice guidelines limit all athletic activities to no more than eighteen (18) hours or total practice/game time per week.
 Practices may be held on Saturdays and during school holidays.
 Practices or contests may not be held on Sundays.
 A coach may establish reasonable consequences that are consistently enforced for players who miss practice and/or contests.

-Practice Schedules on Non-School Days: AUHSD gives authority to coaches to establish team policies that may include holding practice and/or games during non-school days that fall within their season of sport.
-When teams have established practice/game schedules that are communicated well at the beginning of the season, it is expected that athletes will comply.
+Practice Schedules on Non-School Days: AUHSD gives authority to coaches to establish team policies that may include holding practice and/or games during non-school days that fall within their season.
+When teams have established practice/game schedules that are communicated at the beginning of the season, it is expected that athletes will comply.
 No practices or games may be held on Sundays.
-No athlete may be penalized for observing a religious holiday.
+No athlete can be penalized for observing a religious holiday.